 Dade Middle School “Breakfast With Dads” Event

-Back in December, the team ran into some difficulty when planning their annual “Breakfast with Dads” event.
+Back in December, the Site-Based decision making team of Dr. Billy Earl Dade Middle School ran into some difficulty when planning their annual “Breakfast with Dads” event.
 Dade’s community liaison Ellyn Favors mentioned that student participation was low due to young men not having a father/father-figure available to attend the event.
 Kristina decided to post a call for volunteers on Facebook in the hope of finding 50 male mentors to accompany the middle schoolers.

-I remember Kristina texting me about the event and asking me to share with my friends.
+My friend Kristina texted me about the event and asked me to share with my friends.
 We decided that it would be best for her to make the post public, in order to gain more widespread reach:

 Please Share!
 Men Needed!

 On next Thursday, December 14th at 8:30 AM at Dr. Billy Earle Dade Middle School we will…

 Posted by Kristina Chaade on Monday, December 4, 2017

 Within days of the post (which was shared more than 125 times), Dallas Morning News published an article relaying the message.
 More than 600 men signed up for the event.